shashikumarec088/tech-notes_HLD/system-design/3-storage-and-retrieval/other-indexing-structures.md

 Questions: How to build index to support fuzzy queries.
 Like a misspelled word ?

-Trigram Index: Break words into trigrams (three-character sequences) and create an inverted index for efficient lookups.
+`Trigram Index`: Break words into trigrams (three-character sequences) and create an inverted index for efficient lookups.
 Queries involve matching trigrams and ranking results using similarity metrics like Jaccard or edit distance.

-Edit Distance Index (BK-Trees): Use BK-trees to organize words based on edit distance.
+`Edit Distance Index (BK-Trees)`: Use BK-trees to organize words based on edit distance.
 Nodes represent words, and edges represent their edit distance.
 Queries traverse nodes within a specified distance threshold.

-Phonetic Indexing (Soundex/Double Metaphone): Encode words into phonetic representations based on their pronunciation.
+`Phonetic Indexing (Soundex/Double Metaphone)`: Encode words into phonetic representations based on their pronunciation.
 Create an inverted index on these codes to handle misspellings that sound similar.

-Full-Text Search with Fuzzy Matching: Tokenize text and build a full-text search index (e.g., inverted index).
+`Full-Text Search with Fuzzy Matching`: Tokenize text and build a full-text search index (e.g., inverted index).
 Use database-specific fuzzy query features (e.g., Elasticsearch) to find approximate matches.

-Approximate Nearest Neighbor Search (ANN): Represent words as vector embeddings using models like Word2Vec.
+`Approximate Nearest Neighbor Search (ANN)`: Represent words as vector embeddings using models like Word2Vec.
 Build an ANN index (e.g., FAISS) to find words with similar semantic meaning.

 ## Keep everything in memory